See Recipes Below

-Passover presents some challenging meal planning for the strict vegetarian, especially one whose family follows Ashkenazic rather than Sephardic tradition.
+Passover presents some challenging meal planning for the strict vegan, especially one whose family follows Ashkenazic rather than Sephardic tradition.
 Families who came from Eastern Europe, the Ashkenazic Jews, forbade the use of all grains and legumes during Passover with the exception of matzoh and products derived from matzoh, such as matzoh meal.
 The practice was to commemorate their Jewish ancestors who were slaves in Egypt and were preparing to leave after receiving permission from the Pharoah.

 The Jews began to bake their bread on the shore of the Red Sea but were forced to leave hurriedly when Pharoah reversed his decision and sent his army to destroy them.
 Carrying their possessions, including their unleavened bread, the Jews fled into the Red Sea.